 On February 25, 2021, Exelon Generation Company, LLC ("ExGen"), on behalf of its public utility subsidiaries, requested authorization for a "spin" transaction in which, after completion of an internal reorganization, the ownership of Applicants' intermediate holding company owner, HoldCo, will be distributed to the shareholders of Applicants' current ultimate upstream owner, Exelon Corporation (the "Transaction").
 Following the Transaction, Exelon Corporation and its remaining subsidiaries will retain no interest in or affiliation with ExGen or the ExGen Utility Subsidiaries; Exelon Corporation and HoldCo will be separate publicly-traded companies.
-Comments on this filing are due on or before March 18, 2021.
-Thus far, doc-less interventions have been filed by PJM, PJM IMM and Public Citizen.
+Comments on this filing were due on or before March 18, 2021.
+Joint PJM Consumer Advocates68 filed a protest requesting, among other things, that the FERC direct Applicants to file supplemental materials that include a market power analysis and addresses the vertical market power concerns that Joint PJM Consumer Advocates raised in its comments.
+Doc-less interventions only were filed by PJM, PJM IMM, EDF, Old Dominion, and Public Citizen.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).